What can I do?

 Actions required to tackle the threat from invasive species depend on what stage of invasion the species is at and roughly fall into four stages: prevention, early detection and rapid response, eradication, containment or long-term management.

 If we can prevent potential invaders getting to Ireland to begin with then we don’t have them as a problem.
-Prevent activities include regulations to ban or restrict intentional introduction to Ireland or keeping of species in captivity in Ireland.
+Prevention measures include regulations to ban or restrict intentional introduction to Ireland or keeping of species in captivity in Ireland.
 This includes trade, customs and personal responsibility.

 Early detection and rapid response